 Dashboard cameras obviously record footage of the road in front of you, but they can also record audio inside the car, footage inside the car and data about the vehicle operator’s speed, direction, braking, steering and seat belt usage.
 These recordings can be particularly useful after an accident or an interaction with the police.

-The recording could provide proof that an officer acted inappropriately, violated your rights or forgot basic police procedures, all of which could mean your Del Mar DUI lawyer may be able to get the charges against you dropped.
+The recording could provide proof that an officer acted inappropriately, violated your rights or forgot basic police procedures, all of which could mean your criminal lawyer may be able to get the charges against you dropped.
 Even if the video and audio footage reveals nothing questionable about the officer’s behavior, if your device recorded how you were driving, it might be enough to prove that you were illegally stopped if the officer claimed you were driving erratically and your dash cam proved you were not.

 Similarly, the footage could provide useful if you were accused of auto insurance fraud, if it proves that the accident was not purposefully caused.